sldesnoo-Delft/q1pulse/README.md

     # generate pulse of 200 ns on P1 and P2 simultaneously with amplitudes 0.5 and -0.5
     p.block_pulse(200, [P1, P2], [0.5, -0.5])

-    # simultaneous pulses using parallel section
+    # simultaneous pulses using parallel section:
-    # A block pulse on P1 and a ramp on P2
+    # - a block pulse on P1
+    # - an overlapping ramp on P2 with an offset of 20 ns
+    # - acquisition on R1 starts immediately with parallel section (no offset)
+    # - wait(100) has latest end time and determines total duration of section.
     with p.parallel():
         P1.block_pulse(40, -0.1)
         # ramp from 0.05 to 0.4 in 60 ns.
 Start 20 ns after begin of parallel section
         P2.ramp(60, 0.05, 0.40, t_offset=20)
+        R1.acquire(0, 'increment')
+        p.wait(100)

 ### Output channels and sequencer instructions
 Sequencers can be configured to control 1 or 2 outputs.